 It may be that retaking some exams is right for you.
 Perhaps a gap year or employment will provide additional experience you can add to a future application.
 You may just want to take more time to think or get more advice.

-Whatever you decide to do, make sure it’s your decision.
-Best wishes for your chosen future.
+Whatever you decide to do, make sure it’s your decision and what you really want.
+Best wishes for your chosen future!